bheni/sql4json/README.md

     results_dictionary = query.get_results()

 ## Command Line Usage ##

+sql4json options [SQL*]

+\* If SQL is not specified on the command line, an interactive session will begin where you will be prompted to provide SQL queries.
+Multiple queries can be run on the same data set until "quit" or "exit" is enterred

+options:<br>
+--help             - Prints help message<br>
+--csv              - Flattens data and outputs it as a csv<br>
+--csv-with-headers - Flattens data and outputs it as a csv with the first row being the column headers<br>

+## Getting Data to sql4json ##

 ##### JSON From File #####

     cat input_file.json|sql4json "SELECT * FROM some/place WHERE condition==true"